Dental Tips: Is Your Sparkling Water Harming Your Teeth?

-And if you have been drinking a lot of sugary or carbonated beverages, book an appointment with your friendly dentist at Norlane Dental Surgery.
+And if you have been drinking a lot of sugary or carbonated beverages, book an appointment with your friendly dentist Norlane.
 We’ll be happy to assess and treat your dental health!

-At Norlane Dental Surgery, we believe everyone deserves excellent quality dentistry, and our goal is to help you achieve this.
+At Norlane Dental Aesthetics and Implants, we believe everyone deserves excellent quality dentistry, and our goal is to help you achieve this.

-Norlane Dental Surgery is a multi-surgery practice which has been operating for over 20 years taking care of the oral health needs of the community.
+Norlane Dental Aesthetics and Implants is a multi-surgery practice which has been operating for over 30 years taking care of the oral health needs of the community.

 If you would like to learn more about us, please contact us now for a consultation.